flessan/flessan.github.io/src/content/cv.md

 ## Summary

-Siswa SMK jurusan Rekayasa Perangkat Lunak yang sangat termotivasi dan bersemangat.
-Memiliki ketertarikan mendalam pada pengembangan web dan berambisi untuk membangun aplikasi yang berguna dan menarik.
-Selalu antusias untuk mempelajari teknologi baru, memecahkan masalah, dan berkolaborasi dalam proyek-proyek kreatif.
+A highly motivated and passionate vocational high school student majoring in Software Engineering.
+Possess a deep interest in web development and an ambition to build useful and engaging applications.
+Always enthusiastic about learning new technologies, solving problems, and collaborating on creative projects.

 ## Skills

-- **Bahasa Pemrograman:** JavaScript (ES6+), TypeScript, Python, HTML5, CSS3
+- **Programming Languages:** JavaScript (ES6+), TypeScript, Python, HTML5, CSS3
 - **Frontend:** React, Next.js, Tailwind CSS
 - **Backend:** Node.js, Express
-- **Database:** MySQL, MongoDB (Dasar)
+- **Databases:** MySQL, MongoDB (Basic)
-- **Alat & Lainnya:** Git, GitHub, CI/CD (GitHub Actions), Firebase, Figma
+- **Tools & Others:** Git, GitHub, CI/CD (GitHub Actions), Firebase, Figma
-- **Metodologi:** Belajar mandiri, Kerja tim, Pemecahan masalah
+- **Methodologies:** Self-learning, Teamwork, Problem Solving

 ## Experience

-### Proyek Sekolah: Portal Berita Sekolah
+### School Project: School News Portal
-**Peran:** Full-Stack Developer (Tim)
+**Role:** Full-Stack Developer (Team)
-**Periode:** 2024
+**Period:** 2024
-- Merancang dan membangun portal berita sekolah dari awal menggunakan Next.js dan Tailwind CSS untuk antarmuka pengguna.
+- Designed and built a school news portal from scratch using Next.js and Tailwind CSS for the user interface.
-- Mengembangkan backend sederhana dengan Node.js dan Express untuk mengelola artikel dan kategori berita.
+- Developed a simple backend with Node.js and Express to manage articles and news categories.
-- Berkolaborasi dengan tim yang terdiri dari 3 siswa untuk merencanakan fitur, membagi tugas, dan mengintegrasikan pekerjaan menggunakan Git.
+- Collaborated with a team of 3 students to plan features, divide tasks, and integrate work using Git.
-- Belajar tentang pentingnya desain responsif dan pengalaman pengguna yang baik.
+- Learned about the importance of responsive design and good user experience.

-### Proyek Pribadi: Aplikasi Catatan Sederhana
+### Personal Project: Simple Notes App
-**Peran:** Pengembang Tunggal
+**Role:** Sole Developer
-**Periode:** 2023
+**Period:** 2023
-- Membuat aplikasi web CRUD (Create, Read, Update, Delete) untuk catatan pribadi menggunakan React dan Firebase.
+- Created a CRUD (Create, Read, Update, Delete) web application for personal notes using React and Firebase.
-- Mengimplementasikan otentikasi pengguna dengan Firebase Authentication untuk menjaga catatan tetap pribadi.
+- Implemented user authentication with Firebase Authentication to keep notes private.
-- Menyimpan dan mengambil data secara real-time menggunakan Firestore.
+- Stored and retrieved data in real-time using Firestore.
-- Proyek ini membantu saya memahami dasar-dasar state management di React dan cara kerja database NoSQL.
+- This project helped me understand the basics of state management in React and how NoSQL databases work.

 ## Education

-### Siswa, Rekayasa Perangkat Lunak
+### Student, Software Engineering
-**Institusi:** SMK Teknologi Bangsa
+**Institution:** SMK Teknologi Bangsa
-**Periode:** 2022 - Sekarang
+**Period:** 2022 - Present
-- Mempelajari konsep dasar dan lanjutan dalam pengembangan perangkat lunak, termasuk algoritma, struktur data, dan paradigma pemrograman berorientasi objek.
+- Studied fundamental and advanced concepts in software development, including algorithms, data structures, and object-oriented programming paradigms.
-- Aktif berpartisipasi dalam kegiatan ekstrakurikuler coding dan kompetisi internal.
+- Actively participated in coding extracurricular activities and internal competitions.